Coronation of Mary I of England: Gentlewomen and chamberers

-The ladies of Mary's household were dressed in three kinds of fabric, according to status, wearing at the Royal Entry crimson damask, satin, and velvet.
-Holinshed says the clothes of the riders at the Entry and their caparisons were of crimson satin.
-Wardrobe accounts mention crimson velvet and crimson satin gowns for women for the eve of the Coronation.
+The ladies of Mary's household were dressed in three kinds of fabric, according to status, having at the Royal Entry crimson damask, satin, and velvet.
+Noailles explains that these red fabrics were used for their horse mantles or cloths, and their gowns at the entry were silver and gold.
+The English chronicles mention the red fabrics only, Holinshed says the clothes of the riders, gentlewomen and maids, at the Entry and their caparisons were of crimson satin or velvet.John Strype, Ecclesiastical Memorials, 3:1 (Oxford, 1822), p.
+55 The differences between the accounts were first noted by James Planché, writing in 1838.Ambassades, 2 (Leyden, 1763), p.
+197.

+Wardrobe accounts mention crimson velvet and crimson satin gowns for women for the eve of the Coronation, and for the Coronation day.
+Rhys Mansel bequeathed Lady Mansel's crimson velvet gown to her daughter, Mary.
 At the coronation, according to the French ambassador Noailles, the three grades of cloth worn were scarlet (a woollen cloth), satin, and crimson velvet.
 Another narrative says her majesty's ladies in great numbers wore scarlet in the Abbey.
+An inventory of jewels mentions that twenty pairs of gold billiments (for head dresses), of sundry fashions, were issued to the ladies and gentlewomen, including Mistress Anne Poyntz née Sibelles.
+She was mother of the maids and the widow of John Poyntz of North Ockendon.
+Her granddaughter Anne Astley joined her at court.

-Scarlet gowns furred with "lettice" fur were made "against our coronation" for Susan Clarencieux, Mrs Jerningham (Elizabeth Jerningham, or her niece, later Mary Southwell), Mary Finch, Mistress Russell, Mistress Colborne, Sibilla Penne (a former nurse of Edward VI), and Mistress Sydney (a sister of Henry Sidney).
+Costumes for gentlewomen and servants were ordered with a royal warrant dated 25 September.
+Scarlet gowns furred with "lettice" fur were made "against our coronation" for Susan Clarencieux, Mrs Jerningham (Elizabeth Jerningham, or her niece, later Mary Southwell), Mary Finch, Mistress Jane Russell, Mistress Elizabeth Golbourne, Sibilla Penne (a former nurse of Edward VI), and Mistress Sydney (a sister of Henry Sidney).
 Lettice is a grey weasel fur.
 The historian John Strype described some members of this group as chamberers and provided a slightly different list of names and ranking, for the riders at the Entry.
 He includes Jane Dormer and Jane Russell.
 Further wardrobe records show that Jane Russell (died 1558) was a chamberer at the coronation and was later a gentlewoman of Mary's privy chamber.
 She was the wife of William Russell, Sergeant of the Wine Cellar, and was to be rewarded for her advocacy of Mary's marriage.
+Elizabeth Golbourne married William Babington of Kiddington and continued as a chamberer.

-The warrant also includes costumes of tinsel for Will Somers and "Jane our woman foole".
+The September warrant also included clothes for Elizabeth, for "our dear and entirely beloved cousin the Lady Clifford", and the "Lady Marquess of Devonshire" (the Marchioness of Exeter), with costumes of tinsel for Will Somers and "Jane our woman foole".
 It is not clear if costume ordered for Jane at this time was intended for wearing at the coronation.
 Jane and Lucretia, a tumbler, had been members of Mary's household in 1542.